Elucyda

 Elucidating Quantum Search and Counting

 A uniform superpostion of all computational basis states in a \(\beta\)-qubit register is defined as \begin{align*} \ket{+}^\beta =H^{\otimes \beta}\ket{0}^\beta =\frac{1}{\sqrt{2^\beta}}\sum\limits_{v \in\mathbb{Z}_{2^\beta}} \ket{v}^\beta =\underbrace{\sqrt{\frac{|T|}{2^\beta}}}_{\sin \frac{\theta}{2}}\overbrace{\frac{1}{\sqrt{|T|}}\sum\limits_{t \in T} \ket{t}^\beta}^{\ket{T}^\beta} +\underbrace{\sqrt{1-\frac{|T|}{2^\beta}}}_{\cos \frac{\theta}{2}}\overbrace{\frac{1}{\sqrt{2^\beta -|T|}}\sum\limits_{u \notin T} \ket{u}^\beta}^{\ket{\perp}^\beta}, \end{align*} where \(|T|=C\) is the total number of targets in the set \(T\), \(\ket{T}^\beta\) is the target superposition and \(\ket{\perp}^\beta\) is the non-target superposition.
 For quantum search and counting, it is useful to consider the relationship, $$ \frac{|T|}{2^{\beta}}=\sin^2\left(\pi\frac{\theta}{2\pi}\right)=\sin^2\left(\pi\left(1-\frac{\theta}{2\pi}\right)\right) \approx\sin^2\left(\pi 2^{-\alpha}\left[\pm\frac{\theta}{2\pi}\right]\right).$$ \(\beta\) must be chosen such that \(|T|<2^{\beta -1}\) and \(\alpha\) determines the number of bits in the approximations \(\left[\pm\frac{\theta}{2\pi}\right]\).
 The search iteration operator is defined as \begin{align*} U_\theta=H^{\otimes\beta}\left(2\ket{0}^\beta\bra{0}-I_{2^\beta}\right)H^{\otimes\beta}\left(I_{2^\beta} - 2\sum\limits_{t\in T}\ket{t}^\beta\bra{t}\right) =H^{\otimes\beta}\left(2\ket{0}^\beta\bra{0} - \sum\limits_{v\in \mathbb{Z}_{2^\beta}}\ket{v}^\beta\bra{v}\right)H^{\otimes\beta}\left(\sum\limits_{u\notin T}\ket{u}^\beta\bra{u} - \sum\limits_{t\in T}\ket{t}^\beta\bra{t}\right), \end{align*} with the eigenstates \(\ket{\pm i}^\beta=\frac{1}{\sqrt{2}}\left(\ket{\perp}^\beta\pm i\ket{T}^\beta\right)\) satisfying \(U_\theta\ket{\pm i}^\beta=e^{\mp i \theta}\ket{\pm i}^\beta\).
 The search iteration can be thought of as the composition of 2 reflections, defined as $$R=H^{\otimes\beta}\left(2\ket{0}^\beta\bra{0}-I_{2^\beta}\right)H^{\otimes\beta}, \quad \Omega=I_{2^\beta} - 2\sum\limits_{t\in T}\ket{t}^\beta\bra{t},$$ where \(\Omega\) is the oracle that marks the target states with a phase factor, so that \(\Omega\ket{T}^\beta=-\ket{T}^\beta\) and \(\Omega\ket{\perp}^\beta=\ket{\perp}^\beta\).
 The oracle can be expressed with a function that outputs 1 for targets and 0 for non-targets, so that \(\forall t\in T, f(t)=1, \Omega\ket{t}^\beta=-\ket{t}^\beta\) and \(\forall u\notin T, f(u)=0, \Omega\ket{u}^\beta=\ket{u}^\beta\).
 Both cases can be expressed as \(\forall v\in \mathbb{Z}_{2^\beta}, \Omega\ket{v}^\beta=(-1)^{f(v)}\ket{v}^\beta\).
 To perform the quantum search algorithm, amplify the target state amplitudes by repeatedly applying the search iteration operator to produce the state, \begin{align*} U_\theta^q\ket{+}^\beta &=\cos\left(\theta\left(\frac{1}{2}+q\right)\right)\ket{\perp}^\beta +\sin\left(\theta\left(\frac{1}{2}+q\right)\right)\ket{T}^\beta \\ &=\frac{1}{\sqrt{2}}\left(e^{-i \theta\left(\frac{1}{2}+q\right)}\ket{+i}^\beta+e^{+i \theta\left(\frac{1}{2}+q\right)}\ket{-i}^\beta\right) =\frac{1}{\sqrt{2}}\sum\limits_{\zeta \in\{-1,+1\}}e^{\zeta i \theta\left(\frac{1}{2}+q\right)}\ket{-\zeta i}^\beta, \end{align*} where the number of iterations that maximizes target amplitudes is $$ q=\left\lfloor \frac{\pi}{2\theta} \right\rfloor=\left\lfloor \frac{\pi}{4\arcsin\left(\sqrt{|T|2^{-\beta}}\right)} \right\rfloor \leq \left\lceil \frac{\pi}{4}\sqrt{\frac{2^{\beta}}{|T|}} \right\rceil ,$$ then measure the state after amplitude amplification.
 Repeat amplitude amplification and measurement until all targets have been identified.
-Explore a geometric visualization of the quantum search algorithm:

 To estimate the number of targets (counting), repeatedly prepare then measure the state, \begin{align*} &\frac{1}{\sqrt{2^\alpha}}\sum\limits_{z \in\mathbb{Z}_{2^\alpha}} F^\dagger_{2^\alpha} \ket{z}^\alpha U_\theta^z \ket{+}^\beta \\ &=\frac{1}{\sqrt{2^\alpha}}\sum\limits_{z \in\mathbb{Z}_{2^\alpha}}\frac{1}{\sqrt{2^\alpha}}\sum\limits_{x \in\mathbb{Z}_{2^\alpha}} e^{-2\pi i zx 2^{-\alpha}} \ket{x}^\alpha \frac{1}{\sqrt{2}}\sum\limits_{\zeta \in\{-1,+1\}} e^{\zeta i\theta \left(\frac{1}{2}+z\right)}\ket{-\zeta i}^\beta \\ &=\frac{1}{\sqrt{2}}\sum\limits_{\zeta \in\{-1,+1\}}\sum\limits_{x \in\mathbb{Z}_{2^\alpha}} 2^{-\alpha}\sum\limits_{z \in\mathbb{Z}_{2^\alpha}}\left(e^{2\pi i\left(\zeta \frac{\theta}{2\pi}-\left(x+\left[\zeta \frac{\theta}{2\pi}\right]\right)2^{-\alpha}\right)}\right)^z e^{\zeta i\frac{\theta}{2}} \ket{x+\left[\zeta \frac{\theta}{2\pi}\right]}^\alpha \ket{-\zeta i}^\beta \\ &\approx\frac{1}{\sqrt{2}}\sum\limits_{\zeta \in\{-1,+1\}} e^{\zeta i\frac{\theta}{2}} \ket{\left[\zeta \frac{\theta}{2\pi}\right]}^\alpha \ket{-\zeta i}^\beta =\frac{1}{\sqrt{2}}\left(e^{-i\frac{\theta}{2}} \ket{\left[-\frac{\theta}{2\pi}\right]}^\alpha \ket{+i}^\beta +e^{+i\frac{\theta}{2}} \ket{\left[+\frac{\theta}{2\pi}\right]}^\alpha \ket{-i}^\beta\right), \end{align*} to obtain the \(\alpha\)-bit approximations which can be used to compute \(C=|T|\approx 2^{\beta}\sin^2\left(\pi 2^{-\alpha}\left[\pm\frac{\theta}{2\pi}\right]\right)\), where \(\left[+\frac{\theta}{2\pi}\right]\) and \(\left[-\frac{\theta}{2\pi}\right]\) are \(\alpha\)-bit approximations of \(2^{\alpha}\frac{\theta}{2\pi}\) and \(2^{\alpha}\left(1-\frac{\theta}{2\pi}\right)\), respectively.